tensult/cloud-reports/README.md

 # Cloud Reports
-Collects info about various cloud resources and analyzes then against best practices and give a JSON report.
+Collects info about various cloud resources and analyzes then against best practices and give a JSON, HTML or PDF reports.

 ## Modules
 ### AWS (Amazon Web Services)